ibm-build-lab/cloud-pak-sandboxes/terraform/cp4ba/README.md

-# Creation of a Partner Sandbox

-This documentation is **<u>only for developers or advanced users</u>**.
-Sandbox **users** please refer to [Installer Script](../installer/README.md) documentation.

-This folder contains the Infrastructure as Code or Terraform code to create a **Sandbox** with an **Openshift** (ROKS) cluster on IBM Cloud and additional Cloud Paks.
-At this time the supported components are:

-- ROKS stand alone cluster in either VPC or Classic
-- Automation Foundation (IAF)
-- Cloud Pak for Applications (CP4App)
-- Cloud Pak for Automation (CP4Auto)
-- Cloud Pak for Data (CP4Data)
-- Cloud Pak for Integration (CP4Int)
-- Cloud Pak for Multi Cloud Management (CP4MCM)

 Everything is automated with Makefiles.
 However, instructions to get the same results manually are provided.

 - [Creation of a Partner Sandbox](#creation-of-a-partner-sandbox)
   - [Requirements](#requirements)